pde-bakk/pde-bakk/README.md

 #### I'm Peer de Bakker, a student at 42's campus in Amsterdam named Codam.
 #### Here you can find (almost) all of my personal, but mostly my university projects.

+I just finished the common core at Codam and during the next 6 months I will be doing my internship at [Authentication in Art](https://authenticationinart.org/) .
+After this, I plan to come back to Codam to tackle the Algorithms and Cybersecurity branches!

 I am currently working on ft_transcendence together with Sam Kortekaas (also from Codam) and Soufiane El Melcaoui (from 42 Brussels).
 This project is about creating a website for a pong contest and we have to write the whole back- and front-end ourselves.
 This is also my first experience with Webdev.
 I'm also looking for an internship right now, preferably in Software Engineering/AI.